sbender9/signalk-push-server/README.md

 # signalk-push-server
 A server that pushes notifications to [WilhelmSK](https://itunes.apple.com/us/app/wilhelmsk/id1150499484?mt=8) based on SignalK data via Amazon SNS

+Hopefully, this is all temporary.
+Work is being done to get this integrated into the SignalK standard and into signalk-server-node.
+I'm also working with the iKommunicate folks to see if anything can be done there.

 It currently has excessive pitch, roll, wind and shallow depth alarms.
 Also sends any SignalK notifications out.

 Modify signalk_alert_pusher.py to change configuration: